Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 ## An evolutionary basis for negative autoregulation

-The figure below plots the concentration of *Y* particles for the two simulated cells after ensuring a mathematically controlled comparison, in which the rate of the *X* → *X* + *Y* reaction has been increased in the second cell.
+The figure below plots the concentration over time of *Y* particles for the two simulated cells after ensuring a mathematically controlled comparison, in which the rate of the reaction *X* → *X* + *Y* has been increased in the second cell.
 This figure shows that the two simulated cells now have approximately the same steady state concentration of *Y*.
-However, the second cell reaches this concentration faster; that is, its **response time** to the external stimulus causing an increase in the production of *Y* is shorter.
+However, the second cell reaches this concentration faster; that is, its **response time** to the external stimulus that caused an increase in the production of *Y* is shorter.

 [![image-center](../assets/images/600px/nar_equal_chart_2.png){: .align-center}](../assets/images/nar_equal_chart_2.png)
 A comparison of the concentration of *Y* particles across the same two simulations from the previous figure.
 This time, in the second simulation (yellow), we increase the rate of the reaction *X* → *X* + *Y*.
 As a result, the two simulations have approximately the same steady state concentration of *Y*, and the simulation that includes negative autoregulation reaches steady state more quickly.
 {: style="font-size: medium;"}

 The above plots also provide evidence of *why* negative autoregulation may have evolved.
-The simulated cell including negative autoregulation wins the "race" to a steady state concentration of *Y*, and so we can conclude that a cell in which this transcription factor is negatively autoregulated is more fit for survival than one that does not.
+The simulated cell that includes negative autoregulation wins the "race" to a steady state concentration of *Y*, and so we can conclude that this cell is more fit for survival than one in which *Y* does not negatively autoregulate.
 Uri Alon[^Alon] has proposed an excellent analogy of a negatively autoregulating transcription factor as a sports car that has both a powerful engine (corresponding to the higher rate of the reaction producing *Y*) and sensitive brakes (corresponding to negative autoregulation slowing the production of *Y* to reach equilibrium quickly).

 In this lesson, we have seen that particle-based simulations can be powerful for justifying why a network motif is prevalent.
 What are some other commonly occurring network motifs in transcription factor networks?
 And what evolutionary purposes might they serve?